The Shadows of Knight: 1960s

 The Shadows of Knight soon released the Gloria album, followed by the Back Door Men LP, in the summer of 1966.
 Subsequent singles included their version of the Bo Diddley song "Oh Yeah" (which reached No. 39 nationally), "Bad Little Woman" (No. 91), and the powerhouse "I'm Gonna Make You Mine" (No. 90).
 However, none of these releases approached their initial commercial success.
 Failure to find a winning follow-up to "Gloria" handicapped the band's earning power and led to its disintegration.
 Tom Schiffour left the band in spring 1967, first to be replaced by a young local fan of the band, Bruce Bruscato.
 He was subsequently replaced by Tom Morris.
 The original band fragmented further when McGeorge departed for acid-rock band H.P.
 Lovecraft, while Kelley left to front his own blues band.
 Hawk Wolinski also left the band to form Bangor Flying Circus with Schiffour and guitarist Alan De Carlo.

-By mid-1967, the only original member of the Shadows of Knight remaining was vocalist Jim Sohns, who, through simple default, inherited the band's name and legacy.
-Contrary to claims, Sohns owned the band's name.
-In 1968, Dunwich sold the master tapes to its Shadow of Knight recordings to Atlantic Records for one dollar.
-Sohns then moved the band from Chicago to New York, where it signed with Buddah Records.
+By mid-1967, the only original member of the Shadows of Knight remaining was vocalist Jim Sohns, who trademarked the band name and inherited the groups's legacy.
+In the second generation of the band he was joined by Kenny Turkin on drums and vocals, Steve (Woody) Woodruff on lead guitar and vocals, Dan Baughman on rhythm guitar and vocals, and John Fisher on bass guitar and vocals.
+This generation of the band would perform together for the next 18 months.
+Sohns signed the band with Buddah Records in New York.
 Sohns had hoped to take the band in a British power-rock direction, but the Super K record label pulled them into a more commercial orientation, pairing the band with bubblegum groups such as the 1910 Fruitgum Company and the Ohio Express on tour.
 In 1969, the second generation Shadows of Knight released "Shake" on Buddha's short-lived subsidiary Team Records; the track eventually climbed to No. 46 (No. 37 Canada, December 1968).
 That same year, without the band's knowledge or consent, the unsuccessful update "Gloria '69" was released by Dunwich.

-"Shake" and its B-side, "From Way Out to Way Under" were actually recorded by Sohns and a number of studio musicians, on the understanding that a Shadows of Knight reassembled by Sohns would record the follow-up album.
+"Shake" and its B-side, "From Way Out to Way Under" were actually recorded by Sohns and a number of studio musicians, on the understanding that a Shadows of Knight reassembled by Sohns would record a follow-up album.
 That album, Shadows of Knight is today regarded as a distinct recording oddity, being an attempt to mix punk and bubblegum music.
 From 1960s to 1970s, Chicago jazz rock, blue-eyed soul, blues rock, garage rock scene that included the Shadows of Knight, Chicago, The Buckinghams, the Mauds and The Ides of March.